 Why are almost relationships harder to get over than official, full-blown relationships?

-Almost relationships are the hardest to get over because there’s never any real or substantial closure.
-It’s one thing to breakup with your boyfriend/girlfriend because you walked in on them cheating on you.
+Almost relationships are the hardest to get over because there’s never any closure.
+It’s one thing to break up with your boyfriend/girlfriend because you walked in on them cheating on you.
 Although that’s extremely heartbreaking and difficult, at the very least, you have a visual image and concrete knowingness to remind you of how toxic your ex is.

 How to let go of an almost relationship:

-Being ALMOST honest with yourself and having an ALMOST honest partner is NOT what genuine openness and honesty is ever about (nor will it ever be conducive to the kind of relationship that you claim to be after).
+- Being ALMOST honest with yourself and having an ALMOST honest partner is NOT what genuine openness and honesty is ever about.

-Being ALMOST practical, but falling short and continuing to subscribe to your fantasies is NOT a relationship.
-It’s you emotionally cutting.
+- Being ALMOST practical, but falling short and continuing to subscribe to your fantasies is NOT a relationship.

-Being in an ALMOST relationship – whether it’s ALMOST connected, ALMOST empathetic, ALMOST together or ALMOST honest should never, EVER be good enough for you.
+- Being in an ALMOST relationship – whether it’s ALMOST connected, ALMOST empathetic, ALMOST together, or ALMOST faithful should never, EVER be good enough for you.

-You are so much more than a contender.
-REMEMBER: You’re only going to settle for being an ALMOST relationship if deep down, you still feel like you’re ALMOST (but not quite), enough.
+- You are so much more than a contender.
+REMEMBER: You’re only going to settle for being in an ALMOST relationship if deep down, you still feel like you’re ALMOST (but not quite), enough.

 + If you need further and more personalized help with your relationship, please look into working with me here.